-We would always suggest a few nights in the Ndutu area during December through March since it is here that the best viewing is found.
+We would suggest a few nights in the Ndutu Area (Serengeti) during December through March since it is here that the best viewing is found.

-Similarly, Ngorongoro Crater is good year-round.
+The Ngorongoro Crater is also good year-round.
 It does get very dry during some seasons but the wildlife is always plentiful.
 Peak seasons (December - January and July - August) can be very busy with other tourists.